My First Year on Etsy:

 I made sacrifices to achieve this level of success.
 I learned everything I could.
 I was never too attached to my own idea of what would sell and instead, I focused on what my target market responded to.
 I completely switched up my product line based on what was selling well and had the best profit margins.
 I experimented and innovated every day to help move my business forward.

-I also attribute a lot of my success to good product photos, Etsy promoted listings, a manual renewing strategy, and EtsyRank which I started using early on to help me find the right keyword phrases.
+I also attribute a lot of my success to good product photos, Etsy promoted listings, and EtsyRank which I started using early on to help me find the right keyword phrases.
 But SEO was definitely the most important area to focus my time.

 Now, in the next year of my business, I’m adding new listings to grow my Etsy shop, helping other sellers in my free FB community and I’m starting an online learning community for motivated Etsy sellers called Handmade Journey Academy.
 If you have any questions for me about Etsy come chat with me in the Facebook group.